What Sea Turtles Eat

 The diet of a sea turtle depends upon the species.
 Some are omnivores, eating a variety of plants and animals, while the hawksbill and the leatherback are specialists, subsisting primarily of sponges (hawksbills) and jellyfish (leatherbacks).

 Hawksbills for example, are mainly found on and around coral reefs where their main prey sponges are found.
 Greens forage among seagrass beds and nearshore habitats, and leatherbacks, which are deep divers, are found in pelagic (open ocean) environments where they feed exclusively on jellyfish and other soft-bodied invertebrates that float in the water column.

 Sea turtle mouths and jaws are also shaped differently depending on their particular diet.
 Greens sea turtles have a beak with finely serrated edges, like the teeth of a saw, which enable them to tear seagrasses and scrape algae off of hard surfaces.
 Loggerheads have strong, massive jaws which enable them to crush hard-shelled prey like conchs and whelks.
-Leatherbacks have sharp, pointed cusps on their upper and lower jaw which enable them to pierce and hold onto jellyfish.
+Leatherbacks have sharp, pointed cusps on their jaws which enable them to pierce and hold onto jellyfish.
 They also have sharp, downward curving spines called papillae in their mouth and throat which help move prey to their stomach.

 The diet of hatchlings varies from that of adults.
 Hatchlings eat a variety of prey items including things like pelagic molluscs & crustaceans (like larval crabs), hydrozoans (related to jellies and corals such as Portuguese Man-O-War), fish eggs, seaweed, and jellies.
 Green hatchlings, unlike the herbivore adult, also eat a variety of prey as young turtles.
-Later in life they transition to a diet composed almost entirely of plant material.

 ADULT SEA TURTLE DIET